albibalbi/ESIT/README.md

 The next step is to create a new CCS project, choosing the right target system (MSP432P401R), and paste all the files in `MSP_Code/GPS_Sport_Tracker` folder into your project.

-Finally to run the project you will need to add to the linker option and to the compiler option the driverlib library downloading it at this [link](https://drive.google.com/file/d/1krZfBNAFiE6yAChQfHZVE-b0wfuDitgV/view?usp=sharing).
+Finally, to run the project you will need to add the driverlib library, both to the linker and to the compiler option.
+You can find the library at the following [link](https://drive.google.com/file/d/1krZfBNAFiE6yAChQfHZVE-b0wfuDitgV/view?usp=sharing).

 #### Linker options